gcheungty/gcheung.github.io/index.md

 ### About me

-I'm a PhD candidate in Political Science at Duke University, graduating in 2024.
+I am a Ph.D. candidate in Political Science at Duke University, graduating in 2024.
+My research interests can broadly be categorized as being in comparative authoritarian politics, democratic backsliding, and strategic political behavior.
+In exploring these themes, I employ a variety of research methodologies, including the creation of original cross-national datasets, archival work in Arabic, organizing laboratory experiments, and using computational simulations.
+Additionally, I have regional interests in the Middle East and Southeast Asia.

-I study dictators, the strategies and tactics that authoritarian leaders use to consolidate power.
+My dissertation project is on dictators, the strategies and tactics that authoritarian leaders use to consolidate power.
 I tackle these questions using a mix of qualitative archival work to build theories, and empirical data covering over 300 dictators.

-My research interests can broadly be categorized as being in comparative authoritarian politics, democratic backsliding, and strategic political behaviour.
+Previously, I completed my undergraduate degree in Political Science with a minor in Middle Eastern Studies at the University of California, Berkeley.
+My work has been published in the Journal of Politics.

 You can hire me!
-Check out my [CV](https://www.gloria.cheung.com/cv/)
+Check out my [CV](https://www.gloriacheung.com/cv/)